friedkeenan/pak/docs/source/tutorials/protocol_matching/identifying.rst

 It's unknown which packet will be received ahead of time, as the client can send a ``CatIDsRequest`` or ``CatInfoRequest`` packet at any time, and the server can similarly send a ``CatIDsResponse`` or ``CatInfoResponse`` packet at any time.
 Therefore, each packet will have a :class:`.UInt8` in its header, situated before the packet size, which will correspond to which packet is being received.
 This number is called the "packet ID".
 The packet IDs for ``CatIDsRequest`` and ``CatInfoRequest`` will be ``0`` and ``1`` respectively, and ``CatIDsResponse`` and ``CatInfoResponse`` will similarly have IDs of ``0`` and ``1`` respectively.

 So how would we use Pak to implement this protocol?
-First, we should look at the classmethod :meth:`.Packet.id`.
+First, we should look at the :meth:`.Packet.id` classmethod.
 This method can optionally take in a :class:`.Packet.Context` parameter, and returns the ID of the packet.
 If there is no ID, then the method returns ``None``; by default, :class:`.Packet`\s have no ID.
 We can override this method to set the packet IDs, like so:

 .. testcode::
     :hide: